 In the event of conflict between any provision of this Act and any provision of any other Act, the provision of this Act prevails, but where there is a conflict between this Act and any provision of The Oil and Gas Act or of any regulation made thereunder, the Lieutenant Governor in Council shall by order determine which provision shall prevail.

 Where there is a conflict between the provisions of this Act and any grant, conveyance, lease, licence permit, or other instrument or document, whenever made or executed the provisions of this Act prevail.

 SURFACE RIGHTS BOARD

-6(13) The secretary of the board and such other permanent officers and employees as may be necessary for carrying on the business of the board, shall be appointed as provided in The Civil Service Act.
+The secretary of the board and such other permanent officers and employees as may be necessary for carrying on the business of the board, shall be appointed under Part 3 of The Public Service Act.

 (a) hold sittings from time to time at such times and places in the province as it may deem expedient;

 (b) enter upon and inspect or authorize any member of the board or other person to enter upon and inspect any place, building, works or other property directly or indirectly involved in any matter before the board;

 (c) appoint or direct any person to inquire into and report upon any matter before the board;

 (d) adjourn a hearing or inquiry from time to time for such length of time as the board may determine.

 The board shall perform the duties and functions, and may exercise the rights imposed upon or granted to it under this Act, or any other Act of the Legislature and it shall discharge, perform and carry out such other duties and functions as may from time to time be assigned to it by the Lieutenant Governor in Council or by the minister.